LaxmanChoudhary/mysublime/Plugins.md

 - **`Babel`**<br>
 Syntax definitions for ES6 JavaScript and React JSX extensions.

-For themes and color ui, you cann go to package control website to check out available themes and colors before installing.<br>
+For themes and color ui, you can go to package control website to check out available themes and colors before installing.<br>
 Below I have mentioned some of my favourites.<br>
 - **Theme** - Flatland<br>
 - **Theme** - SoDaReloaded<br>